alexbrjo/Elite8/README.md

 MolassOS [![Build Status](https://travis-ci.org/alexbrjo/MolassOS.svg?branch=master)](https://travis-ci.org/alexbrjo/MolassOS)
 =======================
+MolassOS is an operating system simulator modeled after the Datapoint 2200 personal computer and the Intel 8080 microprocessor.

-MolassOS is not a true emulator, but a simulator.
-All the operation codes and assembly instructions are exactly what the Intel 8008 uses, but I/O and memory is done slightly differently.
-Elite8 assembler uses the Intel 8080 updated assembly mnemonics.
+All the operation codes and assembly instructions are exactly what the Intel 8008 uses, but I/O and memory is done differently.
+The Sugar Assembler uses the Intel 8080 updated assembly mnemonics.

 - [Source Code](src/)
   - [Intel 8008 Simulator](src/Intel8008)